AndrewN4675/Java-BufferedImage-Effects/README.md

 # Java-BufferedImage-Effects
-A library designed to perform CPU based graphical effects on Java Buffered Images
+A library designed to provide users with CPU based graphical effects that can be performed on Java Buffered Images or Buffered Image supported file formats

 ## Using Effects